-Bilodeau's victory was not just Canada's first gold of the Games, but also consigned to history Canada's status of being the only country to host the Olympics twice -- Calgary 1988 Winter Games and Montreal 1976 Summer Games -- and not capture a gold.
-The moment Alexandre won the gold NBC commentators predicted the next day's top headline: "The drought is over."
+Bilodeau's victory was not just Canada's first gold of the Games, but it also consigned to history Canada's status of being the only country to host the Olympics twice -- the Winter Games in Calgary in 1988 and the Summer Games in Montreal in 1976 -- without capturing a gold medal.
+The moment that Bilodeau won the gold, NBC commentators predicted the next day's top headline: "The drought is over."

-Alexandre's skiing wasn't always golden and one of the commentator's asked him what kept him going when he was feeling discouraged.
-His reply is what compelled me to write this -- he said, "my brother Frederic is my perspective -- when I didn't feel like practicing I think of him and that he can't do what I can do, and then I would go and ski for him."
+Alexandre's skiing wasn't always golden, and one of the commentators asked him what kept him going when he was feeling discouraged.
+His reply is what compelled me to write this: "My brother Frederic is my perspective.
+When I didn't feel like practicing, I think of him and that he can't do what I can do, and then I would go and ski for him."

 CHARLIE MIKE -- ALDEN